johnpuddephatt/hidinginplainsight/src/cinemas/regal-cinema.md

   vehicles.
 It was owned by Goldstone Cinemas Ltd and there was a sweet shop concession called Stephensons at the front of the building. "
 description_extended: >-
-  The Regal was demolished so that a GEM store could be built on the site, this was an early a precursor of out-of-town retailing in the UK which later became ASDA.
+  The Regal was was designed by Leeds-based architect A. V. Montague, who also built the Rex cinema in Beeston.
+It was demolished so that a GEM store could be built on the site, this was an early a precursor of out-of-town retailing in the UK which later became ASDA.

+  Many film goers recall combining a trip to the cinema with a visit to Coe’s Fisheries opposite and that the fish and chip shop often had long queues.
+Coe’s Fisheries is still trading on Crossgates Road.

-  Source: \
+  Sources: \

   GEM, 1964–1966: Britain's First Out-of-Town Retailer by Paul Whysall\

-  \

-  Many film goers recall combining a trip to the cinema with a visit to Coe’s Fisheries opposite and that the fish and chip shop often had long queues.
-Coe’s Fisheries is still trading on Crossgates Road. \

-  \

-  Source: \

   [Leodis](http://www.leodis.net/display.aspx?resourceIdentifier=2002820_65447635&DISPLAY=FULL&COMMENT=YES)
 ---